vodquang96/django-anymail/docs/esps/brevo.rst

 Limitations and quirks
 ----------------------

-Sendinblue's v3 API has several limitations.
+Brevo's v3 API has several limitations.
 In most cases below, Anymail will raise an :exc:`~anymail.exceptions.AnymailUnsupportedFeature` error if you try to send a message using missing features.
-You can override this by enabling the :setting:`ANYMAIL_IGNORE_UNSUPPORTED_FEATURES` setting, and Anymail will try to limit the API request to features Sendinblue can handle.
+You can override this by enabling the :setting:`ANYMAIL_IGNORE_UNSUPPORTED_FEATURES` setting, and Anymail will try to limit the API request to features Brevo can handle.

 **HTML body required**
-  Sendinblue's API returns an error if you attempt to send a message with only a plain-text body.
+  Brevo's API returns an error if you attempt to send a message with only a plain-text body.
 Be sure to :ref:`include HTML <sending-html>` content for your messages if you are not using a template.

-  (Sendinblue *does* allow HTML without a plain-text body.
+  (Brevo *does* allow HTML without a plain-text body.
 This is generally not recommended, though, as some email systems treat HTML-only content as a spam signal.)

 **Inline images**
-  Sendinblue's v3 API doesn't support inline images, at all.
+  Brevo's v3 API doesn't support inline images, at all.
-  (Confirmed with Sendinblue support Feb 2018.)
+  (Confirmed with Brevo support Feb 2018.)

   If you are ignoring unsupported features, Anymail will try to send inline images as ordinary image attachments.

-**Attachment names must be filenames with recognized extensions** Sendinblue determines attachment content type by assuming the attachment's name is a filename, and examining that filename's extension (e.g., ".jpg").
+**Attachment names must be filenames with recognized extensions** Brevo determines attachment content type by assuming the attachment's name is a filename, and examining that filename's extension (e.g., ".jpg").

-  Trying to send an attachment without a name, or where the name does not end in a supported filename extension, will result in a Sendinblue API error.
+  Trying to send an attachment without a name, or where the name does not end in a supported filename extension, will result in a Brevo API error.
-  Anymail has no way to communicate an attachment's desired content-type to the Sendinblue API if the name is not set correctly.
+  Anymail has no way to communicate an attachment's desired content-type to the Brevo API if the name is not set correctly.

 **Single Reply-To**
-  Sendinblue's v3 API only supports a single Reply-To address.
+  Brevo's v3 API only supports a single Reply-To address.

   If you are ignoring unsupported features and have multiple reply addresses, Anymail will use only the first one.

 **Metadata**
-  Anymail passes :attr:`~anymail.message.AnymailMessage.metadata` to Sendinblue as a JSON-encoded string using their :mailheader:`X-Mailin-custom` email header.
+  Anymail passes :attr:`~anymail.message.AnymailMessage.metadata` to Brevo as a JSON-encoded string using their :mailheader:`X-Mailin-custom` email header.
   The metadata is available in tracking webhooks.

 **Delayed sending**
   .. versionadded:: 9.0
-     Earlier versions of Anymail did not support :attr:`~anymail.message.AnymailMessage.send_at` with Sendinblue.
+     Earlier versions of Anymail did not support :attr:`~anymail.message.AnymailMessage.send_at` with Brevo.

-**No click-tracking or open-tracking options** Sendinblue does not provide a way to control open or click tracking for individual messages.
+**No click-tracking or open-tracking options**
+  Brevo does not provide a way to control open or click tracking for individual messages.
 Anymail's :attr:`~anymail.message.AnymailMessage.track_clicks` and :attr:`~anymail.message.AnymailMessage.track_opens` settings are unsupported.

 **No envelope sender overrides**
-  Sendinblue does not support overriding :attr:`~anymail.message.AnymailMessage.envelope_sender` on individual messages.
+  Brevo does not support overriding :attr:`~anymail.message.AnymailMessage.envelope_sender` on individual messages.